 People told us they felt safe because of the care they received from the staff who supported them.
-One person said, "I am very safe here and I enjoy living here, the carers are lovely I have no worries at all."
-Another person who lived at Pinewood Lodge told us "I agree with my friend it's very nice here and staff are really nice they help all the time, yes I feel very safe here."
+One person said, "I am feel safe here and I like the fact that staff are always around if I need help.
+The carers are lovely."
+Another person who lived at Greenbanks told us "Yes I do.
+If I felt unsafe I would speak to a member of staff.
+I have never felt unsafe living here."

 Relatives told us they were confident that their family members were kept safe and well protected from potential risks of abuse and avoidable harm.
-The relative of one person said, "My [Relative] has lost capacity now and we visit 2-3 times a week, the carers are lovely and very patient with everybody we have no concerns here at all".
-Another [Relative] said "I visit daily here and would raise concerns if I was not happy, the staff are generally very good though communication between staff is hit and miss at times and I think that could be improved, I don't think for a minute anyone is in danger here."
-However we found when speaking to relatives that this was not the experience of the majority of people.
+The relative of one person said, "My [relative] is always telling me that the carers are lovely and very patient with everybody and we have not had any concerns about their welfare or their safety since they moved here."
+Another [relative] said "I visit most days and would raise concerns if I was not happy, the staff are generally good though communication between staff can be a bit inconsistent, however I don't think for a one minute anyone is in danger here."

 Staff received training about how to safeguard people from harm and were knowledgeable about the risks of abuse.
-They knew how to raise concerns, both internally and externally, and how to report potential abuse by whistle blowing.
+They knew how to raise concerns, both internally and externally, and how to report potential abuse.
 Staff had access to information and guidance about how to report concerns which included relevant contact numbers.
-A staff member commented, "I know the whistleblowing procedures very well and would not hesitate to report abuse of any kind."
+A staff member commented, "I know the whistleblowing procedures very well and would not hesitate to report abuse of any kind.
+We also have regular updates to remind us of the procedure to follow if we have any concerns."

 Safe and effective recruitment practices were followed to ensure that all staff were of good character and suitable for the roles they performed.
-There were enough suitably experienced, skilled and qualified staff available to meet people's individual care and support needs.
-One person told us "I think the staff are all very capable of looking after me, in the way I want them to.
-Yes they all seem to know what they are doing."
+There were enough suitably experienced, skilled and qualified staff available to meet people's individual care and support needs in three units but in the fourth unit on the ground floor we observed people were left for significant periods of time without adequate staffing.
+For example when one person within this unit required the support of two staff to provide their personal care, it left the unit without any staff to assist the remaining 15 people, some of whom had been assessed at risk of falls.